Are you married?

 I had a brief stint as a mainframe computer operator in my late teens and early 20s, then studied to become a counsellor.
 I specialised in helping youths struggling with their gender and/or sexual identity.

 My mind is a complex place, a swirling maelstrom of emotions and interests.
-To only write one genre would require me to ignore every other aspect of my personality.
+To only write one genre would require me to ignore every other aspect of my personality, which is physically impossible.

 What do you say to the haters?

 Thank you!
 I love your negativity.
 I feed off your hate.
 I strive, at all times, to create work which polarises people.
 I want the readers to either love or hate my work.
 For me, the harshest feedback is ‘Meh, it’s OK.’